Who We Are

 …. many young families moved to the suburbs and membership declined in most city churches.
 In 1955 it was decided to merge with Eastern Presbyterian at 6th and MD Ave NE.
 The name chosen for the new church was The Capitol Hill Presbyterian Church.

 During the 1970s, a proposal was made to tear down the church building and build townhouses across the front.
-Worship services would be held in the chapel.
+Worship services would be held in the Chapel.
 This was ultimately defeated, but the congregation looked at new ways to support the building.
 The Washington Seminar Center grew out of this.

 During a storm on Friday, April 13, 1984…

 …. two days before Easter Sunday, lightning struck a window frame and started a fire in the attic.
 A tragedy was averted when Don Huff, a homeless man who had a relationship with the church, saw the fire and called the fire department.
 His quick action probably saved the building.
-Dudley Brown, noted Capitol Hill restoration specialist and architect, saved the stained glass windows from the fireman’s axe.
-However, the Sanctuary was badly damaged by water and for a year the congregation worshiped in Fellowship Hall.
-Dudley, in consultation with others, remodeled the Sanctuary, a task he did with joy.

 Though CHPC is now over 150 years old, it does not rest on its laurels, but constantly seeks ways to relate to the community, looking forward to the next 150 years.